 A couple of months after arriving in our new home, and six weeks before our first child was due to be born, my wife had contractions.
-The nurse midwife suggested she get into a very hot bath tub and drink some wine to relax the body.
+The nurse-midwife suggested she get into a very hot bathtub and drink some wine to relax the body.
 The effect of this was to stop the contractions so the baby could continue to develop to full term.
 It worked.
-Six week later the due day approached and passed.
+Six weeks later the due day approached and passed.
 Now she needed to stimulate the body to get the contractions going.
 Coming too late is also not desirable.

 We had called from the truck stop so they were ready when we arrived.
 My wife got into the bed and I went to the kitchen to make some Yogi Tea.
 We used only fresh ingredients since Yogi Tea teabags did not exist yet. (imagine that!)
 I put all the ingredients in the water and turned on the stove to boil the water to cook the tea.

-A few minutes later, the nurse midwife announces that its time to push.
-The first pregnancy often takes 10-20 hours, but it seems the combination of the italian dinner and the exciting 90 minute drive helped to speed up the process.
-Our son was arrived 30 minutes after we got the the center.
+A few minutes later, the nurse-midwife announces that its time to push.
+The first pregnancy often takes 10-20 hours, but it seems the combination of the Italian dinner and the exciting 90-minute drive helped to speed up the process.
+Our son arrived 30 minutes after we got the center.
 As soon as he emerged he was put into a warm bath.
 This was used to help the soul transition from the warm fluid he has come from into the world.
 The warm water reminds them of the feeling of being in the womb, so they can relax.
 It seemed to work.
 He was then put on his mother’s chest so he could hear and feel her heartbeat.
 This was what he had listened to the last 9 months so it comforted him.
 Just then I smelled something and remembered the yogi tea.
 All the water had cooked away and began cooking the pot.

 What does all this mean?
 There are many ways to interpret the events.
 Certainly many strange things occurred during the final pregnancy and actual birth day.
 I will not try and explain all that happened but I will share how the experience touched me.

-These sort of experiences prepare us for those times when we start judging what is going on and decide one situation is bad and another situation is good.
+These sorts of experiences prepare us for those times when we start judging what is going on and decide one situation is bad and another situation is good.
 This is a rejection of reality.
 Bad and good are imagined beliefs.
-The classic story of the old farmer and the the two things he most valued, his son and his horse.
+The classic story of the old farmer and the two things he most valued, his son and his horse.
 One day the horse runs away.
-All the neighbours say, that’s bad.
+All the neighbors say that’s bad.
 The old man says, “We will see”.
 Some days later the horse returns with 3 wild horses following.
-The neighbours all proclaim this was a good thing.
+The neighbors all proclaim this was a good thing.
 The old man says, “We will see”.
 The following week his son was trying to break one of the wild horses.
 The horse bucked with such great force the son was thrown off and broke his leg.
-All the neighbours said this was terrible.
+All the neighbors said this was terrible.
 The old man says, “We will see”.
-The following week the military came through town signing up all the young men in the village to go and fight a war in some far away land.
+The following week the military came through town signing up all the young men in the village to go and fight a war in some faraway land.
 But not the old man’s son for his leg was broken.
 The neighbors all said what great good fortune.
 The old man said, “We will see”.